Hours Calculator

 Does this handle overnight shifts?

-How is my pay calculated?
+How is pay calculated?

 Related calculators